-31 Aug 2013: The public memo below, asking jouranlist Alison Bass to correct serious errors she in a November 2010 post at her site, was originally published at my Posterous site soon after her post.
-I wrote it then because Bass had failed to correct her original post with the false accusations, despite a comment I lodged there making it clear she had erred and b) she wrote another post about Mayberg in which she referred back to her erroneous post.
+31 Aug 2013: The public memo below, asking jouranlist Alison Bass to correct serious errors she published in a November 2010 post at her site, was originally published at my Posterous site in late 2010, soon after her post.
+I wrote it because a) Bass had failed to correct her original post with the false accusations, despite a comment I lodged there making it clear she had erred and b) she wrote another post about Mayberg in which she referred back to her erroneous post.

 in I wrote it in 2011 as a comment responding to Bass’s post, but despite several attempts I could not get it through her comment system.
-Later, in another, May 2011 post full of sloppy allegations, Bass accused me of “cleaning up” Mayberg’s Wikipedia page — an extremely serious charge to make against a journalist.
-She later retracted that accusation but also erased the comment I’d lodged that pointed it out and made clear the appalling sloppiness of that erroneous accusation.
+Later, in another, May 2011 post full of sloppy allegations, Bass accused me of “cleaning up” Mayberg’s Wikipedia page — an extremely serious charge.
+She later retracted that accusation — but also erased the comment in which I had pointed it out, which rather fogs the record.
 A PDF of a screenshot of that erased corrective comment, made before Bass erased it, is here.
 It makes more clear how serious a mistake she made, and how sloppy she was willing to be to accuse both Mayberg and me of unethical behavior.

 An appeal to Alison Bass:

 Alison, when I attempted to correct your errors before, I was less than brutally frank, was in fact rather generous, methinks, because I wanted to leave you a graceful way to admit error.
 But I see you have doubled down.
-I’d as soon leave this lie, as it were, but it’s important to correct the record, which you have filled with false and easily falsifiable information.
+I’d as soon put this behind us.
+But it’s important to correct the record, which you have filled with false and easily falsifiable information.

-So let me say more directly: In virtually everything you accuse Mayberg of in this and your previous post, you are wrong.
+So let me say more directly: In virtually everything you accuse Mayberg of in both your May 2011 post and your earlier, November 2010 post, you are wrong.
 You are wrong in your facts.
 You are wrong in your assessment of Helen Mayberg’s priorities, motives, and character.
-And you are wrong, and seem to insist on continuing to be wrong, despite being already presented with evidence that would have allowed you — and in fact asked you — to correct your error.
+And you are wrong, and seem to insist on continuing to be wrong even when presented with evidence that would have allowed you to correct your error.

 Is that data encouraging or otherwise significant?